UNC-Libraries-data/Intro-to-Git/README.md

 This guide provides additional resources to supplement the hands-on Intro to Git Workshop offered at the UNC Libraries: learn how to use Git, one of the most popular version control systems in the world.
 You don't have to be a developer to git started!

-The last workshop was taught on [Tuesday, March 13, 2018](https://calendar.lib.unc.edu/event/3998600) at Davis Library Research Hub.
+The last workshop was taught on [Wednesday, October 3, 2018](https://calendar.lib.unc.edu/event/4386938) at Davis Library Research Hub.

 #### Prerequisites: